Selection stage

 All procurements

-On receipt of a request from a tenderer for a de-briefing concerned, the contracting authority shall, as quickly as possible, inform
+On receipt of a request from a tenderer for a de-briefing concerned, the contracting authority shall, as quickly as possible and in any event within 15 days, inform:

 This information shall be provided within 15 days of the written request for a de-briefing unless the mandatory standstill period applies (see above).